What to expect from online learning

 - Meeting the learning outcomes of the module

 You will likely have assessments that are as similar to the ones you expected as they can be.
 Make sure you are familiar with the learning outcomes of the module and the expectations from your module team.
-Your module team will make sure that they explain the new types of assessment to you and give you time to discuss it with them.
+Your module team will explain the new types of assessment to you and give you time to discuss it with them.
 The types of assessment you might be asked to do include:

 - Quizzes and online activities on the DLE